 Testing in a pregnancy for retinoblastoma can only be done if genetic testing has previously been carried out in the family, and the results mean that a test in pregnancy would be possible.

-This is usually if a parent has the genetic form of retinoblastoma.
-Tests in pregnancy can be done in two ways, either by chorionic villus sampling at 11 weeks of pregnancy or by amniocentesis at 16 weeks of pregnancy.
+This is usually if a parent, or previous child, has the heritable / ‘genetic’ form of retinoblastoma (may be passed from parent to child).
+Tests in pregnancy have traditionally been done in two ways, either by chorionic villus sampling (CVS) at 11 weeks of pregnancy or by amniocentesis at 16 weeks of pregnancy.

 Both tests carry a small risk of causing a miscarriage so it is generally recommended that these tests are only done if a couple feel sure that they would not want to continue a pregnancy if the baby would have a high risk of developing retinoblastoma.

-Anyone considering this should be seen by a geneticist before they plan a pregnancy so that the necessary background laboratory work can be done.
+Anyone considering prenatal testing should be seen by a geneticist before they plan a pregnancy, to discuss the options available to them and allow sufficient time to complete the necessary background laboratory work.

-This technique is available in only a few centres in the UK – not all of those centres offer testing for Rb.
-Ask your GP to refer you to your local service.
+This technique is available in only a few centres in the UK – and not all of those centres offer testing for retinoblastoma.
+If you would like to consider this option, ask your GP to refer you to your local service.